Increase or decrease in parental income for Youth Allowance (YA), ABSTUDY and Assistance for Isolated Children (AIC) 108-02020020

-This document outlines the procedure when parental income increases or decreases for:
+This document outlines the procedure to assess parental income changes for customers claiming or receiving:

-• Assistance for Isolated Children (AIC) Scheme Additional Boarding Allowance
+- Assistance for Isolated Children (AIC) Additional Boarding Allowance (ABA)

 Parental income increase

 The appropriate tax year for applying the Parental Income Test (PIT) is usually the base tax year.
-However, an assessment of combined parental income may be based on the tax year immediately following the base tax year when combined parental income for the current tax year exceeds both:
+The tax year immediately following the base tax year (the current tax year) is the appropriate tax year where parental income in the current tax year exceeds both:

-If parental income has increased by at least this amount, the system will reassess the rate of payment on current year income:
+If parental income that has increased by this amount is recorded, the system will reassess the rate of payment on current year income for:

-For AIC Additional Boarding Allowance (ABA), this process is known as Reverse Current Income.
+For AIC ABA, this process is known as Reverse Current Income.
 Note: legislation or policy do not use this phrase relating to YA or ABSTUDY.

-An increase in parental income may result in a customer or applicant:
+An increase in parental income may result in a customer:

-Other categories of parental income (including net investment/business losses, reportable fringe benefits and superannuation contributions) need to be included in parental income for the current tax year and base tax year records.
+Other parental income (including net investment/business losses, reportable fringe benefits and superannuation contributions) are included in the combined parental income for the all tax years.

 Parental income decrease

-An assessment of combined parental income may be based on the tax year immediately following the base tax year (known as the current tax year), when:
+The tax year immediately following the base tax year (the current tax year), where:

 For ABSTUDY and AIC